tarantool/doc/doc/reference/reference_lua/box_schema/space_create.rst

     There are :ref:`three syntax variations <app_server-object_reference>`
     for object references targeting space objects, for example :samp:`box.schema.space.drop({space-id})`
-    will drop a space.
+    drops a space.
 However, the common approach is to use functions attached to the space objects, for example :ref:`space_object:drop() <box_space-drop>`.